abdelmageed95/Ragent/memory/README.md

 ### Common Issues

 1. **"Connection refused" errors**:
-   - Ensure MongoDB and Qdrant services are running
+   - Ensure MongoDB service is running
-   - Check connection URLs and ports
+   - Check MongoDB connection URL and port
+   - ChromaDB requires no separate service

 2. **"Collection not found" errors**:
    - Collections are auto-created on first use